Menu Close

 There was anecdotal evidence accumulated over years of engaging with service users and from knowledge of specific needs for example within the farming community, but did not have a clear picture across the country.
 In addressing this knowledge gap, a fundamental driver was that this picture had to be created by those who have firsthand experience of mental ill health, from the islands in the north and west, to the mainland areas in the south and east, from more accessible rural communities through to the very remotest parts.

 “The National Rural Mental Health Forum is a network for positive change in Scotland.
-The Forum a powerful collaboration of third, private and public sector organisations dedicated to improving mental health support in rural Scotland, through building resilience in communities and workplaces, raising awareness and tackling stigma plus furthering research and informing policy.
+The Forum is a powerful collaboration of third, private and public sector organisations dedicated to improving mental health support in rural Scotland, through building resilience in communities and workplaces, raising awareness and tackling stigma plus furthering research and informing policy.

 “It is committed to ensuring people are supported at the earliest opportunity no matter where they live in Scotland, so that no one faces mental illness alone.”